ha5dzs/optitrack-motive-file-converter/README.md

 Motive allows you to manually export these files as .csv, but the tool is either part in Motive, or you can use the [batch processor](https://v23.wiki.optitrack.com/index.php?title=Motive_Batch_Processor) to get a bunch of files processed.

-None of these solutions allowed me to do the conversion programmatically.
+Neither of these solutions allowed me to do the conversion programmatically.

 Luckily, the source code is included for the batch processor, and mere mortals like me are 'welcome to use as a starting point' for a custom application.

 So I did exactly that.

-# How do I use the converter?
+## How do I use the converter?

 This code is written to be called programmatically, and I made it as simple as possible:
 ```